Pages from the book, "The Philosophy and Science of Health"--Dr.

 symptoms of this basic cellular failure to metabolise glucose properly.

-itself unable to transport glucose from the bloodstream to its interior.
+unable to transport glucose from the bloodstream to its interior.
+The

-The glucose then remains in the bloodstream, or is stored as body fat
+glucose then remains in the bloodstream, or is stored as body fat or as

 It appears that when insulin binds to a cell membrane receptor, it initiates